fotorius/django-image-styles/README.md

 This styles can be edited at any time if you like.

-## Creating/Editing your styles
+## Manage your styles

 To crate a style you need to follow the next steps:
+* As shown in the **Rendering images via URL** section, you need to add the `url(r'^image_styles/', include('image_styles.urls')),` path to your root `urls.py` file.
-* If you have your admin interface activated go to `http://localhost:8000/admin/image_styles/style/` and create a new style.
+* To access the image styles admin interface simply go to `http://localhost:8000/admin/image_styles/`.
-* Then you can add effects by going to `http://localhost:8000/admin/image_styles/` and either add a *Crop*, *Enhance*, *Resize*, *Rotate* or *Scale* effect.
-The "weight" parameter allows for the effects to be applied on a certian order, the "heavier" the "later" they are applied.
-* To call it in your template just add the filter `{% load image_styles_filters %}` and render it as `{{MEDIA_ROOT}}{{image|style:"My Custom Style"}}`.

-If the style is modified in any way, it will be resetted and the new images will be re-rendered when needed.
+If a style is modified in any way, it will be resetted and the new images will be re-rendered when needed.

 ## Limitations